- How to build a window screen frame?

 Step 4: Install screen corners

 Install the four screen corners.
-Slide them into the aluminium frame pieces to hold them together.
+Slide them into the aluminum frame pieces to hold them together.

 How to install the screen on the frame

-Lay the mesh on top of the frame and make sure the screen overlaps at least 2.5 cm over the frame.
+Lay the screen on top of the frame and make sure the screen overlaps at least 1 inch over the frame.